Investigate and Digitize: A Forensic Approach to Modern Industrial Safety

 Advice for New Hires

-When asked what piece of advice Downes would give a new safety process engineer, someone just out of college and ready to start their first job, his answer had multiple parts of wisdom:
+When asked what piece of advice for new safety process engineer, someone just out of college and ready to start their first job, the team's answer had multiple parts of wisdom:

 - Seek out broad experiences.